neatnik/omg.lol/info/info/Community/irc-clients.md

 ## IRCCloud

 [IRCCloud](https://www.irccloud.com/) is a service that offers a persistent cloud connection to the IRC server, a web interface, mobile apps, and a built-in bouncer (so you can also connect with any other client you’d like).
 It costs $50/year, but configuration is straightforward and the service is slick.

+## Convos

+[Convos](https://convos.chat/) is a open-source web-based IRC client that offers a persistent connection to the IRC server, video chatting via Jitsi and similar features to IRCCloud.
+It does require you to provide your own server to host the client, but the configuration is straightforward and should get you started with it within 5-10 minutes.